confident-ai/deepeval/README.md

 <br />

-## Evaluate your test results
+## Evaluate your test results on the web
 We offer a [web platform](https://app.confident-ai.com) for you to log and view all test results from `deepeval test run`.
 Our platform allows you to quickly draw insights on how your metrics are improving with each test run, and to determine the optimal parameters (such as prompt templates, models, retrieval pipeline) for your specific LLM application.

 To begin, login from the CLI:
 ``` bash
 deepeval login
 ```
-Login, create your account, and paste in your API key in the CLI.
+Follow the instructions to login, create your account, and paste in your API key in the CLI.

 Now run your test file again:
 ``` bash